 Easy-to-read Originality Reports help teach students about proper citation and ensure their academic integrity.

-Your instructor may choose to use the Turnitin service which is embedded within the ANGEL or Canvas course management system.
+Your instructor may choose to use the Turnitin service which is embedded within the Canvas course management system.

 Various disciplines have preferred citation styles, depending, usually, on which bits of information about sources is most relevant to researchers.
 Commonly used styles are: